 Affordable MicroLED TV

-Could a more affordable offering appear next year, though?
-We certainly hope the technology becomes more accessible sooner rather than later as, from what we've seen, it looks exceptional.
+We certainly hope MicroLED technology becomes accessible to consumers sooner rather than later, though; from what we've seen, it looks exceptional.

 PMC Cor pre/power amps